Contact Us Call Now Request Service

 Sectional Garage Door Opener Checklist for Home Inspectors and Consumers, prepared by the Door and Access Systems Manufacturers’ Association (DASMA) and the International Door Association (IDA).
 You can find part 2 to this video here.

 Because of potential dangers involved, all repairs and adjustments to a garage door system must be performed by a trained door systems technician.
-To find a trained technician in your area, go to http://www.doors.org and search through the IDA Member Directory.
+To find a trained technician in your area, go to https://www.doors.org and search through the IDA Member Directory.

 How to fix Garage Door Safety Sensors